Lodge | 4 bedrooms | sleeps 8

-Swimming pools available available all year round - entertainment in peak seasons.
-Charge applies to outdoor activities and equipment hire.
+Swimming pools available available all year round - entertainment in peak seasons (please check with site) Charge applies to outdoor activities and equipment hire.

-With all facilities open from 18th April to the end of the October half term week, this is an excellent weather-proof venue, children will love the full entertainment programme (available during the summer break) including supervised football training, canoeing, rock-climbing to name a few and when the sun goes down the fun is not over with on-site discos, karaoke, comedians and a bar with pool table restaurant serving snacks and a full menu.
+Full entertainment programme available during the summer break including supervised football training, canoeing, rock-climbing to name a few and when the sun goes down the fun is not over with on-site discos, karaoke, comedians and a bar with pool table restaurant serving snacks and a full menu.
 Whilst a break here is centred on kicking-back and relaxing, there are also opportunities to keep fit with fantastic woodland walks, two tennis courts and a mini fitness suite.